GoVed/midSort/README.md

 Step 3) Split into two array, one array with less than mid value, another with more than mid value [n]

 Step 4) Repeat Step 1 to 3 for splitted array if array length is >1 [log m]

+Time Complexity
 ---
 Overall average time complexity = n log(m)

 Best case time complexity = n (Range = 1, every element is same)

+Test Benchmark
 ---
-Test Benchmark (0-1000 random ints)
+0-1000 random ints

 | No. of elements | Mode | Seconds |
 | --------------- | ---- | ------- |